dintegrity/retrying/README.md

 ```rust
 #[retrying::retry(stop=attempts(2), envs_prefix="test")]
 ```
-With above configuration macros checks in runtime the availability of OS env variable TEST__RETRYING__STOP__ATTEMPTS (case-insensitive) and if variable is set then number of retry attempt will be the value of TEST__STOP__ATTEMPTS.
+With above configuration macros checks in runtime the availability of OS env variable TEST__RETRYING__STOP__ATTEMPTS (case-insensitive) and if variable is set then number of retry attempt will be the value of TEST__RETRYING__STOP__ATTEMPTS.
 If the list of OS environment contains more than one configuration option with the same prefix then macros ignores OS env variable and take configuration value from code.

 ## Features
 tokio - builds retrying library for using with tokio asynchronous runtime.